-VP of Quality Improvement QI Manager (Accreditation)
+VP, Quality Improvement QI Manager (Accreditation)

-VP of Compliance
+VP, Compliance

-VP of Networking Development and Contracting
+VP, Network Development and Contracting

-VP of Pharmacy VP of Operations
+VP, Pharmacy VP, Operations

 Other Magnolia operational staff as requested Ad Hoc Members: Magnolia CEO/COO/CFO

 - ► If a participant will be absent, she/he is responsible to discuss and provide input/proxy to the facilitator on topics to be presented whenever possible. - ▶ If a participant cannot attend, no replacement is needed; if a participant is responsible for an agenda item, reschedule the item to the next meeting and/or use another avenue to update the group. - ► Each participant is responsible to work with his/her peers to understand meeting events and assignments.